 Selling event tickets online without a website

-To do so, you’ll need to work with a ticketing service.
+To do so, you'll need to work with ticketing service.
 In most cases, they will provide you with a standardised or slightly customisable event page.
-It usually contains event info and an opportunity to choose a seat or a ticket type, and then redirects a customer to the payment page powered by some PSP.
+It usually contains event info and an opportunity to choose a seat or a ticket type and then redirects a customer to the payment page powered by some PSP.

 Alternatively, you can cut one link off this chain and work directly with a service that provides hosted payment pages.
 We suggest you opt for a provider that offers API for automated invoice generation and payments collection, support for various currencies and payment methods, and customisation opportunities.
 Usually, such a provider can give you access to the dashboard, where you'll be able to design your payment page, choose payment methods and currencies, and select the fields to capture required customer information.
 Get in touch with us to see our payment pages in action and learn how our solution matches your needs.

 Once you've got a payment page, the ball is in the court of marketing and promoting your event.

 Social media platforms present a powerful channel for event promotion, regardless if you have a website or not.
 To use this channel effectively, you need to know your target audience and which platforms they prefer.
 By focusing on a few, you'll save time, money, and effort and get the best result.